 (1) (2) (3) (4) (5) (6) (7) (8) (9)

 SI.
 No. Project ID.
 Name of the Project.
-Financial Project duration Total amount allocated for the project Amount spent on Cumulative amount spent at the end of reporting Financial Year. (in
+Financial Year in which the project was commenced. allocated for the project spent on spent at the end of reporting Financial Status of the project - Completed /Ongoing.

-1 N ot Applic able Rs).
-Rs.)
+1 Ν ot Applic able

-- 10.In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details)- Not Applicable - (a) Date of creation or acquisition of the capital asset(s). - (b) Amount of CSR spent for creation or acquisition of capital asset. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.
+10.In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year - (asset-wise details)- Not Applicable

+(a) Date of creation or acquisition of the capital asset(s).

+(b) Amount of CSR spent for creation or acquisition of capital asset.

+(c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.

-- (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). - 11.
-Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5): Not Applicable for Profectus Capital Private Limited
+(d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).

+11.Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5): Not Applicable for Profectus Capital Private Limited